 You are subject to Arizona income tax on all income derived from Arizona sources.
-If you are in this state for a temporary or transitory purpose or did not live in Arizona but received income from sources within Arizona during 2007, you are subject to Arizona tax.
+If you are in this state for a temporary or transitory purpose or did not live in Arizona but received income from sources within Arizona during 2008, you are subject to Arizona tax.
 Income from Arizona sources includes wages, rental income, business income, the sale of Arizona real estate, interest and dividends having a taxable or business situs in this state, or any other income from an Arizona source.

-Arizona Filing Requirements These rules apply to all Arizona taxpayers.
-You must file if AND your OR your gross you are: Arizona adjusted income is at gross income is least: at least: Single \$ 5,500 \$15,000 ٠ Married \$11,000 \$15,000 filing jointly Married . \$ 5,500 filing \$15,000 separately Head of • \$ 5,500 \$15,000 household If you are a nonresident, you must report income derived from Arizona sources.
-To see if you have to file, figure your gross income the same as you would figure your gross income for federal income tax purposes.
-Then you should exclude income Arizona law does not tax.
-You can find your Arizona adjusted gross income on line 19 of Arizona Form 140NR.
+Arizona Filing Requirements

+These rules apply to all Arizona taxpayers.

+You must file if or your gross

+you are: Arizona adjusted income is at

+gross income is least:

+at least:

+Single \$ 5,500 \$15,000

+Married \$11,000 \$15,000

+filing jointly

+Married \$ 5,500 \$15,000

+filing

+separately

+Head of \$ 5,500 \$15,000

+household

+If you are a no If you are a nonresident, you must report income

+derived from Arizona sources.

+To see if you have To see if you have to file, figure your gross income the

+same as you would figure your gross income for federal

+income tax purposes.
+Then you should exclude income

+Arizona law does not tax.

+You can find you You can find your Arizona adjusted gross income on

+line 19 of Arizona Form 140NR.